hydephp/develop/docs/digging-deeper/collections.md

 email: "john@example.org"
 ```

->warn Note that the Yaml file should start with `---` to be parsed correctly.
+>warning Note that the Yaml file should start with `---` to be parsed correctly.

 ## Markdown Collections - Hands-on Guide